The Longview Fire Department (LFD) serves the City of Longview community through four basic programs:

 Urban / Suburban Development

-The city we serve is approximately 14.7 square miles of urban/suburban development occupied by 36,100 citizens in 2011.
+The city we serve is approximately 14.7 square miles of urban/suburban development occupied by 36,100 citizens.

 Front-Line Service Providers